shingyeung/contrib/README.md

 **Getting your own domain name**

 This is the recommended option for on-going long term hosting of your own POD.
-While there is recurring annual cost, it will give you peace of mind and constant a domain name for your communications to the family/friends/world going forward.
+While there is recurring annual cost, it will give you peace of mind and a fixed domain name for your communications to the family/friends/world going forward.

 Free alternatives to getting a domain name include:
 * Configuring your router to enable a Dynamic DNS name:  Most mainstream router manufacturers, e.g. Asus, provides a single name to be registered through the manufacturer's DNS server, e.g. yourdomainname.asuscomm.com (for Asus).
 Check your router manual on how to configure this.